-By Maarten Landuyt - Co-founder - about 4 years ago
+By Maarten Landuyt - Co-founder - over 4 years ago

 Well, we’re obviously not referring to Oslo, the capital of Norway.
 No, we’re referring to OSLO, the Open Standard for Linked Governments (Overheden).
 OSLO is standardising the way local, provincial and regional governments inter-operate in Flanders.
 Read here what OSLO is, how it is put into practice, and what Skryv does to ensure OSLO-compliancy.